“Absolutely. I would definitely recommend the course to anyone doing OTL’s regardless of their experience.

 The qualification can achieved in one of three ways:

-- via the In House 5 day (traditional learning model) course.
+- the In-House 5 day (traditional learning model) course

 For details of each type of course see the menu on the right.